Association of Chief Police Officers: ACPO bodies

 ACPO was responsible for several ancillary bodies, which it either funded or which received Home Office funding but which reported to ACPO:

 ACPO Criminal Records Office

 The ACPO Criminal Records Office (ACRO) was set up in 2006 in response to a perceived gap in the police service's ability to manage criminal records and in particular to improve links to biometric data.
 The initial aim of ACRO was to provide operational support relating to criminal records and associated biometric data, including DNA and fingerprint recognition.

 It also issues police certificates, for a fee, needed to obtain immigration visas for countries including Australia, Belgium, Canada, Cayman Islands, New Zealand, South Africa and the United States.

 The organisation continues under the style "ACRO Criminal Records Office" under the control of Hampshire Constabulary.

+Between 17 January 2023 and 21 March 2023, a two-month cybersecurity incident affected the ACPO Criminal Records Office (ACRO) website.
+On 21 March 2023, ACRO announced that applications were no longer available online.
+Applications for police certificates, crucial for some visas to New Zealand, the United States, and Canada, are being processed manually by email, during the forced shut down, until the systems are fixed.

 ACPO Vehicle Crime Intelligence Service

 The Association of Chief Police Officers Vehicle Crime Intelligence Service (AVCIS), later the National Vehicle Crime Intelligence Service (NAVCIS), was managed by ACPO, and was responsible for combating organised vehicle crime and the use of vehicles in crime.